ICT4LT Module 2.1

 See Section 8, Module 2.5, headed How to factor feedback into your authoring, on the distinction between intrinsic feedback and extrinsic feedback.

-Default route is defined by Laurillard (1993:2) as "the route through the material that the author believes to be optimal".
-Software embodying this freer kind of approach is likely to offer a number of different kinds of activities ranging from the communicative, to drill and practice and grammar look-up.
-Students might be offered a suggested route, but, nevertheless, be free to pursue their own: e.g. as in the Encounters series of CD-ROMs, produced by the TELL Consortium, University of Hull, published by Hodder & Stoughton.
-If you tend to offer students choices, some of them might find didactic software difficult to cope with.
-On the other hand, if you tend to structure your students' learning closely, they might find it difficult to make choices.
+The term default route is used by Laurillard (1993:2): "the route through the material that the author believes to be optimal".
+Software embodying this freer kind of approach is likely to offer a number of different kinds of activities ranging from the communicative to drill-and-practice and grammar look-up.
+Students might be offered a suggested route, but nevertheless be free to pursue their own: e.g. as in the Encounters series of CD-ROMs, produced by the TELL Consortium.
+If you tend to offer students choices some of them might find didactic software difficult to cope with.
+On the other hand, if you tend to structure your students' learning closely then they might find it difficult to make choices.
 As Davies (1997:43) points out, citing Laurillard (1993):

 A deafult route is the route through the material that the author believes to be optimal.
 Completely open-ended program structure can make students anxious - they like to know what they are supposed to do.
 It must always be possible to deviate from the default route, but it should be clear what it is, so that they can just follow it through.
 This saves students having to make decisions at every turn, and may also encourage them to consolidate, rather than keep moving on.